StudentRND/CodeDay-DayOf-Manual/checkin.md

 Click the + button at the very top-right of Clear to add a new attendee.

+If you're charging the participant's card, set the billing amount.
+(You must not accept cash for legal reasons.)
+If there are multiple students registering with one parent, bill one for the full cost of the tickets, and leave the cost at 0 for the rest to avoid retyping the card each time.

 You will need to follow the missing information procedure to collect their parent info and waiver.

 ## Over- and under-age attendees